 The National Suicide Prevention Lifeline - 1-800-273-TALK (8255) is a free, 24-hour hotline available to anyone in suicidal crisis or emotional distress.

-Goldston, D. B., Weller, B, & Doyle, O. (in press).
+Goldston, D. B., Weller, B, & Doyle, O. (2013).
 Suicide.
 In G. Nagayama-Hall, L. Comas-Diaz, V. McLloyd & J. Trimble.
 APA Handbook of Multicultural Psychology.
 Washington, DC: American Psychological Association Press.

 Daniel, S. S., & Goldston, D. B. (2012).
 Hopelessness and lack of connectedness to others as risk factors for suicidal behavior across the lifespan: Implications for cognitive-behavioral treatment.
 Cognitive and Behavioral Practice, 19(2), 288-300.